PowerDNS/pdns/docs/appendices/EOL.rst

 The PowerDNS Authoritative Server 3.x releases are no longer supported, and will not receive any further updates, not even for security purposes.

 All users are urged to upgrade to the latest version.
-To upgrade from 3.x to 4.x, :doc:`follow these instructions <../upgrading>`
+To upgrade from 3.x or 4.x to 5.x, :doc:`follow these instructions <../upgrading>`

 If you need help with upgrading, we provide `migration